Kevin Samuels: Personal life and death

 Samuels was married and divorced twice.
 He had one daughter in his first marriage.

 On May 5, 2022, Samuels was found unresponsive in his Atlanta apartment after a woman who had stayed with him the night prior called 911, telling the operator Samuels was complaining of chest pains and that he had collapsed.
 Samuels was rushed to a hospital, where he later died.
 According to the medical examiner's report, Samuels had hypertension, which contributed to his death.

-Impressions and tributes

-American comedian Affion Crockett had a regular show on his YouTube channel playing a character called Devin R. Samuels, which was a comedic impression of Kevin Samuels.
-Crockett often used the same mannerisms, phrases, and styles of communicating that Samuels had on his show.

-Bulgarian music producer ORLI ANROW did a tribute song in memory of Kevin Samuels, named "Young Kevin Samuels".
-The producer had similar attire as Samuels in the music video and also used expressions that Samuels did on his show.
-The song included a sample from Kevin Samuels, who is also credited as a writer of the song.